tymyrddin/blue-linux/source/docs/services/startup-applications.md

 For example, do you really need Samba for sharing files over the network, or the Bluetooth service to connect to Bluetooth devices on a computer that doesn't have a Bluetooth adapter?

+## Gnome

-* Go to /System -> Preferences -> Startup Applications (Debian and its derivatives)
+* Go to Show applications -> Startup Applications
 * Remove check marks next to the services you wish to disable at startup.

-Be careful turning off services.
-Some other applications might stop functioning because they depend on a disabled service.
-Try one by one.
+## Mate

+In MATE, you can configure your startup applications in the main control centre, using the "Startup Applications" applet.